How to Change Narrator Audio Output in Windows 11

-Why would you want to change Narrator’s audio output?
-Narrator is a built-in Windows tool that reads text aloud on your screen.
+Curious about changing where Narrator speaks from?
+Narrator is a Windows tool that reads text aloud on your screen.
 It helps people who have difficulty seeing.
-If you have multiple speakers or headphones connected to your computer, you can choose which one Narrator uses to speak.
+Got multiple speakers or headphones connected?
+You can choose which one Narrator uses for its voice.

 What happens when you change the audio output?
 Narrator will play its voice through the audio device you select instead of the default one.
-This is useful if you want to hear Narrator through specific headphones, external speakers, or a different audio device.
+This is handy if you prefer Narrator’s voice through particular headphones, external speakers, or another audio setup.

 Narrator is a tool built into Windows that reads words aloud and describes what’s on your screen.
 It’s designed for people who are blind or have low vision.